 If required, rename the track (by selecting the

-Navigate to where you want to draw your region of interest.
+Navigate in the image to where you want to draw your track.

 Make sure the add points mode is activated (by selecting the

-Trace your track by adding points along it.
-You can add as many, or as few as you like, and this can be done in 3D by changing the viewer plane as you go along.
+Trace your track by clicking along it.
+You can add as many, or as few, points as you like, and this can be done in 3D by changing the viewer plane as you go along.

-If the brain surface is damaged, you may not be able to trace perfectly from the surface.
-If you want to add an additional first point at the surface of the brain, click
+(Optional) If you want to add an additional first point exactly at the surface of the brain, click

 Add surface points.
-Selecting this option will add an additional point at the closest part of the brain surface to the first point, so that the track starts there.
+Selecting this option will add an additional point at the closest part of the brain surface (based on the registration) to the first point, so that the track starts there.

-The points can then be joined using spline interpolation by clicking
+Join the points using spline interpolation by clicking

 Trace tracks.
 You can change: